 The Catholic Community in Saudi Arabia is part of the family of the Universal Church whose spiritual head is the Pope.
 On May 31, 2011, according to a decree of the Holy See, Saudi Arabia was detached from the Apostolic Vicariate of Arabia and included in the newly-formed ecclesiastical territory of the Apostolic Vicariate of Northern Arabia.
-The Apostolic Vicariate of Northern Arabia is under the pastoral care and guidance of His Lordship Bishop Camillo Ballin, MCCJ.

 According to an unofficial census, there are estimated to be more than 1.5 million Roman Catholics in Saudi Arabia.
 All the Christians/Catholics are expatriate workers from various parts of the world, notably the Philippines and India.